 Initialise a repository

-To create a Generative Function from your Grasshopper file, you need somewhere to store and run the code.
+To create the Python code defining the Generative Function, you need somewhere to store and run it.
 This is simply a folder anywhere on your computer that has access to Python.

 1